2-6-6-2: Engines with jointed boilers

 In 1910 the Atchison, Topeka and Santa Fe Railroad built its first 2-6-6-2, number 1157, from a pair of 2-6-2 Prairie engines in its shops in Topeka, Kansas.
 Two more, numbers 1158 and 1159, were built by Baldwin.
 These three had two boiler sections connected by joints.
 Thirty eight additional engines built by Baldwin had rigid boilers.

 Ten additional 2-6-6-2 engines were built by Baldwin for the Chicago, Burlington and Quincy Railroad in 1910.
 They had a rigid two-section boiler with a feedwater heater occupying the front half, and were designed to burn low quality lignite coal.
-Unlike previous engines they had 64" driving wheels.
+Unlike previous engines they had 64 in driving wheels.
 They primarily worked in the Black Hills.

 1910 to 1917 engines, primarily Alco

 American Locomotive Company produced groups of 2-6-6-2 locomotives for several railroads in the period from 1910 to 1917.
 Commonly each railroad would buy a small lot; satisfied customers would order more, typically with improvements to meet their specific requirements.
 After 1911 superheaters were generally employed to improve efficiency.
 Alco built these locomotives at its Schenectady and Brooks plants in New York state, and at Richmond, Virginia.
 Four roads furnished the majority of the orders.